 - Pinch of fennel seeds ground

 - 4 cardamom pods removed and ground

-- 5 teaspoon loose black tea or teabags
+- 5 teaspoons loose black tea or teabags

 - 1 cup whole milk